Trigus42/PiHole-Lists/README.md

 # whitelist
 Whitelist-CleanUp.py:
-Save only entries of whitelist, which are actually in gravitiy list
+Save only entries of whitelist, which are actually in gravity list